Fused LASSO as Non-Crossing Quantile Regression: Methodology

-Because it is possible to recover the traditional quantile regression estimator, the \citet{bondell2010noncrossing} estimator, and the composite quantile regression estimator, by simply varying $\alpha$, we refer to the estimator using the constraints of equation (\ref{eq:ADAconstraint}) as Generalised Non-Crossing Quantile Regression (GNCQR).\footnote{The different types of estimators are defined, with a unified notation, in the appendix.} Formally GNCQR is defined as:
+The results of theorem (\ref{theorem:NC=FLASSO}) mean that when $\alpha$ is large enough, the only way to satisfy the constraint is by having $\gamma_{j,\tau_q}^-=\gamma_{j,\tau_q}^+=0$, which is equivalent to the Composite Quantile Regression setup of \citet{koenker1984note} and \citet{zou2008composite}.\footnote{Note that in the limit there is no unique solution.
+Because of this, as $\alpha\rightarrow\infty$ it becomes numerically challenging to find the solution, leading to numerical instability.} Because it is possible to recover the traditional quantile regression estimator, the \citet{bondell2010noncrossing} estimator, and the composite quantile regression estimator by simply varying $\alpha$, we refer to the estimator using the constraints of equation (\ref{eq:ADAconstraint}) as Generalised Non-Crossing Quantile Regression (GNCQR).\footnote{The different types of estimators are defined, with a unified notation, in the appendix.}\textsuperscript{,}\footnote{We follow \citet{powell2020quantile} in the naming convention, who develop the `Generalized Quantile Regression'.} Formally GNCQR is defined as: